Make an Appointment: [email protected] | (813) 295-6995

 • Helping you play up to your strengths and resources

-• Support you in advocating for yourself in meaningful ways
+• Supporting you as you advocate for yourself in meaningful ways

-• For caregivers, helping you talk through the complex emotions and challenges caregiving can trigger
+• Helping caregivers talk through the complex emotions and demands of caregiving

 Specific Therapies Shown to Effectively Treat Stress Related to Disability